 Early History of the Bygrave family

-Another 193 words (14 lines of text) covering the years 1312, 1610 and 1680 are included under the topic Early Bygrave History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bygrave research.
+Another 97 words (7 lines of text) covering the years 1312, 1586, 1643, 1610 and 1680 are included under the topic Early Bygrave History in all our PDF Extended History products and printed products wherever possible.